 Kids get cuts and scrapes.
 It’s a regular part of childhood.
 Likewise, worrying about your child comes with the job of being a parent.

-Knowing what to when you child gets hurt is just one more way you can prepare for the inevitable bicycle crash, knee scrape, or roughhousing injury.
+Knowing what to do when your child gets hurt is just one more way you can prepare for the inevitable bicycle crash, knee scrape, or roughhousing injury.

 Basic Treatment for Minor Cuts and Scrapes

 If your child should skin their knee or otherwise receive a cut, follow these basic steps:

 - Apply pressure.
 Use clean gauze or cloth and apply pressure to the cut for five to ten minutes.
 It’s important that you don’t interrupt the pressure to peek at the wound – this will cause further bleeding.

 - Once the bleeding stops, wash the wound with soap and water.
 If your child objects or is in too much pain to get it properly cleaned, soak the wound in the bathtub.
 Cleaning the wound thoroughly is important to prevent infection.